lydiat/intranet-sorting-algorithm/README.md

 ### How do I get set up? ###

-* Straight up JavaScript.
+* Straight up jQuery/JavaScript.
 No frameworks no tests no taskrunners.
 Easy peasy!